MFlorO/30-Days-Of-React/21_Introducing_Hooks/21_introducing_hooks.md

 Using hooks we can access state without writing a class based component.
 Let's use the same example we used for class based components on day 8.

-To use hooks, first we should import the _useState_ hooks from react.
-The useState is a function which takes one argument and returns a current state and functions that lets you update it.
+<span style="color: yellow"> To use hooks, first we should import the _useState_ hooks from react.
+The useState is a function which takes one argument and returns a current state and functions that lets you update it. </span>

 ```js
 // index.js